T: 514-398-7860 | jacqueline [dot] bede [at] mcgill [dot] ca (E-mail) | Raymond Building R2-004

 2009: Décoration Léon-Provancer catégorie Jeune Chercheur, Société d’Entomologie du Québec (Léon-Provancer Young Researcher Award, Entomological Society of Québec)

-Each year, billions of agricultural and forestry dollars are lost to insect pests, in the form of crop and forest damages and expenses in controlling insects.
-However, if we had a better understanding of how plants defended themselves, this would allow us to design insect control strategies to enhance the endogenous defense responses of the plant.
+Each year, billions of agricultural and forestry dollars are lost to insect pests in the form of crop and forest damages and expenses in controlling insects.
+However, if we had a better understanding of how plants defend themselves, this would allow us to design insect control strategies to enhance the endogenous defense responses of the plant.

 Present lab members:

 Er Yang Li (Research Assistant)